2 Theories

 We resolve this dilemma by saying that the self-report ratings we collect are only a measure of a latent construct, happiness.
 The construct is latent because we can never see it directly, but we think it has a causal influence on the measure: happier people should, on average, provide higher ratings.
 But many other factors can lead to noise or bias in the measurement, so we shouldn’t mistake those ratings as actually being the construct.

 The particular question “How happy are you?” is one way of going from the general construct to a specific measure.
 The general process of going from construct to a specific instantiation that can be measured or manipulated is called operationalization.
-Happiness can be operationalized by self-report, but it can also be operationalized many other way—for example, through a measure like the use of positive language in a personal essay, or by ratings by friends, family, or a clinician.
+Happiness can be operationalized by self-report, but it can also be operationalized many other ways—for example, through a measure like the use of positive language in a personal essay, or by ratings by friends, family, or a clinician.
 These decisions about how to operationalize a construct with a particular measure are tricky and consequential, and we discuss them extensively in chapter 8.
 Each different operationalization might be appropriate for a specific study, yet it would require some justification and argument to connect each one to the others.

 Proposing a particular construct is a very important part of making a theory.
 For example, a researcher might worry that self-reported happiness is very different than someone’s well-being as observed by the people around them and assert that happiness is not a single construct but rather a group of distinct constructs.
 This researcher would then be surprised to know that self-reports of happiness relate very highly to others’ perceptions of a person’s well-being (Sandvik, Diener, and Seidlitz 1993).1